 The current star of the Vancouver food scene, this place is basically a brilliant French bistro.
 A small menu showcases seasonal products at their best.
 The best meal we had in the city, hands down.
 Book well ahead.

 What to order: The appetizer section is very good.
-Do order an appetizer followed by a main.
+Do order an appetizer followed by a main and never miss dessert!

 Serving in the minds of many the best Indian food in Canada, Vijs is a pilgrimage for deeply delicious comfort food.
-Only women cook in the kitchen and their love is evident in the result.
+Only women cook in the kitchen and their love is evident in the magnificent results.